 The debentures are obligations exclusively of AMD.
 As a result, our cash flow and our ability to service our indebtedness, including the debentures, is partially dependent upon the earnings of our subsidiaries.
 In addition, we are partially dependent on the distribution of earnings, loans or other payments by our subsidiaries to us.
 Our subsidiaries are separate and distinct legal entities.
-Our subsidiaries have no obligation to pay any amounts due on the debentures or to provide us with funds for our payment obligations, whether by dividends, distributions, loans or advances by our subsidiaries to us could be subject to statutory or contractual restrictions.
-For example, the Dresden loan agreement prohibits our indirect wholly-owned subsidiary AMD Saxony from paying dividends and, the Delaware General Corporation Law would restrict the ability of our Delaware subsidiaries, such as AMD International Sales and Services, Ltd., from paying dividends if those subsidiaries did not have "surplus" or "net profits" as required by such law.
-Payments to us by our subsidiaries will also be contingent upon our subsidiaries and business considerations.
+Our subsidiaries have no obligation to pay any amounts due on the debentures or to provide us with funds for our payment obligations, whether by dividends, distributions, loans or other payments.
+In addition, any payment of dividends, distributions, loans or advances by our subsidiaries to us could be subject to statutory or contractual restrictions.
+For example, the Dresden Loan Agreements prohibit our indirect wholly-owned subsidiary AMD Saxony from paying dividends and, the Delaware General Corporation Law would restrict the ability of our Delaware subsidiaries, such as AMD International Sales & Services, Ltd., from paying dividends if those subsidiaries did not have "surplus" or "net profits" as required by such law.
+Payments to us by our subsidiaries will also be contingent upon our subsidiaries' earnings and business considerations.
 Our right to receive any assets of any subsidiary upon its liquidation or reorganization, and, therefore, right to participate in those assets, will be effectively subordinated to the claims of that subsidiary's creditors, including trade creditors.
 In addition, even if we were a creditor of any of our subsidiaries, our right as a creditor would be subordinate to any security interest in the assets of our subsidiaries and any indebtedness of our subsidiaries senior to that held by us.